COZYTRICKSTER/Admin-Portal/README.md

 ## Usage

 - Log in using the provided username and password.
-- Navigate through the sections in the left navigation bar to manage customers and invoices.
+- Navigate through the sections to manage customers and invoices.
-- Add, edit, or delete customer and invoice records as needed.
+- List, Add, edit customer and invoice records as needed.

 ## Technologies Used